jeremiah-c-leary/vhdl-style-guide/docs/rule_severity.rst

 Rule Severity
 =============

-VSG supports rule severity with three built in levels:  Error, Warning and Guideline.
+VSG supports rule severity with two built in levels:  Error and Warning.
 The default behavior for most rules is **Error**.
 Only the **Error** severity level will result in an exit status of 1.
 **Errors** will also be the only errors written to a JUnit XML file if that option is chosen.